RiccardoCerberi/RISCV-Emulator/README.md

 it's an illegal instruction that causes exit.
 ### Debug ###
 The directory .vscode contains launch.json file to set the binary file to pass to the program, otherwise it will stop by returning an error

+## Input ##
+The emulator supports user-integer instructions on 32 bits registers.
+To run the emulator go to the executable location (either bin/Debug or big/Release) and type:
+    ./riscv-emulator <path_to_bin_file>/name_of_bin_file

+Follow instructions in test/README.md to build all test binary files.